-In particular, Herron is critical of ITRA’s Quartz drug-testing program, which is non-WADA compliant.
+In particular, Herron is critical of ITRA’s Quartz drug-testing program, which is not WADA-compliant.
 “The sport desperately needs to do something and not continue to act like the Quartz Program is a true out-of-competition testing program, when it isn’t,” she said.
 (Quartz is only one of a number of lower-cost alternatives to WADA drug testing that may be found at ultra-trail events.

 The American Trail Running Association (ATRA) recently published a series of articles about the situation, which can be read here.